Preparing for interviews

 If you are reading this, it looks like you are doing the right thing by conducting research so you are heading in the right direction.
 First things first… When you go to an interview, go to win a job offer and do not have the mentality of going to the interview just to see what they have to say.
 If you ace your interview because you went there to make sure you get that offer, you have the option to decline.
 If you go to see what they are offering and don’t perform at your best, you won’t even have the option to decide if you liked the role or not because you wouldn’t have had the job offer anyway!

 Telephone interviews are conducted as a way to filter out candidates against the criteria in the job description.
 They have been happening frequently in the replacement of a first interview since the start of the pandemic.
-Some employers will want to conduct a telephone interview because the job role could involve time taking calls so they will assess your telephone manner/etiquette.
+Some employers will want to conduct a telephone interview because the job role could involve being on the phone so they will assess your telephone manner/etiquette.

 Prepare an elevator pitch that sums up who you are and your experience.
 Remember to not talk too much, you should let the interviewer guide the conversation.
 It is harder to build a relationship with someone over the phone so you need to impress them with what you say and know.